- 8 hours (Approx.)

 Duration: 30 minutes

-Stop At: Rosary Chapel (Capilla del Rosario), Puebla, Central Mexico and Gulf Coast
+Stop At: Rosary Chapel (Capilla del Rosario), Santo Domingo Church, Puebla 72000 Mexico

 The chapel of the Virgen del Rosario is the chapel attached to the Temple of Santo Domingo in the city of Puebla, Mexico.
 Work of the seventeenth century, the peak of the baroque novohispano, was described at the time as the House of Gold, as well as the eighth wonder of the world by Fray Diego de Gorozpe, in a form of 1690.